-- 1. The collection and analysis of data constitute the main stages of of any statistical investigation. - 3.
-The process of refines the collected data by checking inconsistencies, inaccuracies, illegible writings and other types of deficiencies or errors present in the collected information. - 4.
-The procedure for collection of data depends upon various such as objective, scope, nature of investigation, etc. - 5.
-Data may be collected either from a or from a source. - 6.
-Primary data collected with a specified objective of investigation, are likely to be reliable as compared to secondary data.
+- 1. The collection and analysis of data constitute the main stages of ....... of any statistical investigation. - 2.
+Between collection and analysis of data, there is always an intermediate stage, known as the ....... - 3.
+The process of ....... refines the collected data by checking inconsistencies, inaccuracies, illegible writings and other types of deficiencies or errors present in the collected information. - 4.
+The procedure for collection of data depends upon various ...... such as objective, scope, nature of investigation, etc. - 5.
+Data may be collected either from a ...... or from a ..... source. - 6.
+Primary data collected with a specified objective of investigation, are likely to be ...... reliable as compared to secondary data.